, ,

 7 Days Lhasa to Kathmandu Overland Tour

-7-day Lhasa to Kathmandu Overland tour is the epic journey into the mystical heart of Tibet and Nepal, where the Himalayan landscapes, sacred lakes, and ancient monasteries await.
+7-day Lhasa to Kathmandu overland tour is the epic journey into the mystical heart of Tibet and Nepal, where the Himalayan landscapes, sacred lakes, and ancient monasteries await.
 Your adventure begins in Lhasa, the spiritual capital of Tibet, where you’ll explore the Potala Palace, Jokhang Temple, and vibrant Barkhor Street, immersing yourself in centuries of Tibetan culture and devotion.
 From Lhasa, travel across the high Tibetan Plateau to the turquoise waters of Yamdrok Lake, framed by snow-capped peaks—an awe-inspiring scene perfect for reflection and photography.
-Continue your expedition to Mount Everest Base Camp, where the majestic northern face of Everest rises above the horizon, offering unforgettable sunrise and sunset moments.
-Traverse scenic valleys, rolling grasslands, and traditional Tibetan villages before reaching the Gyirong or Zhangmu Border, where your adventure continues into Nepal.
+Continue your expedition to Everest Base Camp, where the majestic northern face of Mount Everest rises above the horizon, offering unforgettable sunrise and sunset moments.
+Traverse scenic valleys, rolling grasslands, and traditional Tibetan villages before reaching the Gyirong Border, where your adventure continues into Nepal.

 This carefully curated itinerary blends cultural immersion, spiritual encounters, and Himalayan exploration, giving you a deep connection to Tibet’s natural and religious heritage.